Existence and uniqueness of a quasi-stationary distribution for Markov processes with fast return from infinity: Abstract

 \section{Abstract}

-We consider a Markov process evolving in $\N$ such that $0$ is an absorbing point and we study the long time behavior of the distribution of the process conditioned not to be absorbed when it is observed.
-Our main condition is that the process comes back quickly from infinity to a finite subset of $\N$.
-In particular, we prove that this conditional distribution admits a limit when the time goes to infinity, and that this limit doesn't depend on the initial distribution of the process.
-This limiting distribution, usually called a Yaglom limit, will then appear to be the unique quasi-stationary distribution of the process.
+We study the long time behaviour of a Markov process evolving in $\N$ and conditioned not to hit $0$.
+Assuming that the process comes back quickly from infinity, we prove that the process admits a unique \textit{quasi-stationary distribution} (in particular, the distribution of the conditioned process admits a limit when time goes to infinity).
+Moreover, we prove that the distribution of the process converges exponentially fast in total variation norm to its quasi-stationary distribution and we provide an explicit rate of convergence.

+As a first application of our result, we bring a new insight on the speed of convergence to the quasi-stationary distribution for birth and death processes: we prove that these processes converge exponentially fast to a quasi-stationary distribution if and only if they have a unique quasi-stationary distribution.
+Also, considering the lack of results on quasi-stationary distributions for non-irreducible processes on countable spaces, we show, as a second application of our result, the existence and uniqueness of a quasi-stationary distribution for a class of possibly non-irreducible processes.

 \keywords{process with absorption; quasi-stationary distributions; Yaglom limit; mixing property; birth and death processes}

 \ams{37A25; 60B10; 60F99}{60J80}